Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Methodology for correlation between dark sirens and galaxy catalogs

 Ref.~\cite{Fishbach:2018edt} discusses several typical assumptions on $\tilde{p}_0(m_1,m_2,z)$, and their effect on the predictions.
 For instance, one in general starts from the simplifying assumption that the distribution factorizes, $\tilde{p}_0(m_1,m_2,z)=\tilde{p}_0(m_1,m_2)\tilde{p}_0(z)$, i.e. that the mass distribution of BBH does not evolve with $z$, an assumption that most probably breaks down at large redshift.
 One then proposes a parametrization for $\tilde{p}_0(m_1,m_2)$, involving some phenomenological and relatively poorly constrained parameters, such as \eq{brokenpowerlaw}.
-For the redshift dependence, a common parametrization is \be \tilde{p}_0(z)\propto \frac{dV_c}{dz}\, (1+z)^{\lambda -1}\, , \ee where $V_c$ is comoving volume and $\lambda$ a free parameter.
-The case $\lambda=0$ corresponds to a merger rate density uniform in comoving volume and source-frame time (the remaining factor $(1+z)^{-1}$ transforms the rate from source-frame time to observer time).
-However, if the BBH merger rate follows the star formation rate (SFR), one rather has $\lambda\sim 3$.
-More realistically, one should convolve the SFR with a distribution of time delays between binary formation and merger, and this again can completely change the estimate of $\lambda$.
-Formation channels with short delays of order 50~Myr, typical of field formation, lower $\lambda$ from the value $\lambda\sim 3$ but still give $\lambda >0$, while formation channels with very long delays, of several Gyr, such as the chemical homogeneous formation channel, drive $\lambda$ toward negative values, $-6\,\lsim\, \lambda \,\lsim\, -4$.
-Even longer delays, $\sim 10$~Gyr, are expected for binaries that form dynamically inside clusters but are ejected prior to merger, resulting in $\lambda\sim -10$ (see \cite{Fishbach:2018edt} for discussion and references).
+For the redshift dependence, as we saw in \eq{dNdVclambda}, \red{for redshifts $z\,\lsim \, 1$} a common parametrization is \be \tilde{p}_0(z)\propto \frac{dV_c}{dz}\, (1+z)^{\lambda -1}\, , \ee where $V_c$ is comoving volume and $\lambda$ a free parameter, with $\lambda=0$ corresponding to a merger rate density uniform in comoving volume and source-frame time. \red{However, as discussed below \eq{dNdVclambda}, if the BBH merger rate follows the star formation rate (SFR), at low redshifts $z\, \lsim \, 1$ one rather has $\lambda\sim 3$ while, convolving the SFR with a distribution of time delays between binary formation and merger can lead to estimates of $\lambda$ over a very broad range, from $\lambda\sim -10$ to $\lambda$ of order a few (see \cite{Fishbach:2018edt} for discussion and references). }